-Prior to the start of dewatering the following requirements must be completed:
+Prior to the start of dewatering, the following requirements must be completed:

-1) Recording the weight of the canister,

-- Placing the canister in the support racks, using the canister handling trolley, - Connecting the argon supply line and effluent line to the canister, using the dewatering connection tools and DS jib crane, - 4) Isolating the recirculation line and the backflush vent/drain line from the supply and effluent lines, and - 5) Isolating the canister train which is not being dewatered from the train which is being dewatered.

-3.3.2 Canister Dewatering

-3.3.2.1 Filter Canister Dewatering
+- 1. Recording the weight of the canister, - Placing the canister in the support racks, using the canister handling trolley, - Connecting the argon supply line and effluent line to the canister, using the dewatering connection tools and DS jib crane. - Isolating the recirculation line and the backflush vent/drains line from the supply and effluent lines, and - 5.
+Isolating the canister train which is not being dewatered from the train which is being dewatered. - 3.3.2 Canister Dewatering - 3.3.2.1 Filter Canister Dewatering by FI-3A/B, reaches one-half of its previous maximum value.
+This pressurization sequence continues until gas bubbles are visible in the sight glass FG-5A/B, at approximately 20 to 40 psig.
+These bubbles, along with a steady flow of argon through FI-3A/B, indicate the canister is dewatered to the extent possible.

-Argon is introduced into the filter canister at an initial pressure of 3 psig.
-The argon pressure is then increased 1 psi, using V002A/B (PCV-1A/B) and indicator PI-2A/B, whenever gas flow, indicated by FI-3A/B, reaches one-half of its previous maximum value.
-However, gas flow rate is not allowed to drop below 0.5 scfm.
-This pressurization sequence contrues until gas bubbles are visible in the sight g FG-5A/B, at approximately 20 psig.
-These bulles, along with a steady flow of argon through FI-3A/B, indicate the canister is dewatered to the extent possible.
+Argon is introduced into the filter canister at an initial pressure of approximately 3 psig.
+The argon pressure is then increased by approximately 1 psi increments, using VOO2A/B (PCV-1A/B) and indicator PI-2A/B, whenever gas flow, indicated

 The last defueling canister to be dewatered will be the DS filter canister, DS-F-1.
-This canister is moved to a dewatering location and the by-pass spool piece for DS-F-1 is connected.
+This canister is moved to a dewatering location and the bypass spool piece for DS-F-1 is connected.
 The same procedure as above is then used.